 But Sarah knew they had to offer something.
 After salary, health benefits are the top consideration for applicants when evaluating a job offer.
 If she wanted to meet her goals of hiring more staff, she needed to find an affordable alternative to group health insurance that employees would love and could be a huge selling point in the hiring process.

 At first, Sarah had the idea to give employees a stipend.
 It was the easiest option to administer and would help out the staff with their healthcare expenses.
 But the more she looked into it, the less appealing the stipends became.
 While simple to administer, a stipend is often viewed as additional income—more like a raise than a health benefit.
 And since the stipend would be added to employees’ income, that meant they’d be taxed on it, too.

 After additional research, Sarah learned about PeopleKeep’s QSEHRA, which would allow the business to reimburse employees for premiums and qualified out-of-pocket healthcare expenses.
 With a QSEHRA, True North could offer a formal health benefit with all the tax benefits of a group health insurance plan without any of the administrative hassle.
 And since this money wouldn’t be tied to wages, employees would see it as an actual benefit instead of a salary increase.

 “There’s no legal way to give associates money to put towards health care costs without it counting as income.
 As a practice manager, I couldn’t just add it into their paycheck without it counting as income.”

-“Since we got PeopleKeep, we have hired probably 50 percent of the people that we have, and it’s really helpful as far as just having that available.
-It’s hard as a person looking for a job to accept a job that doesn’t have health insurance.
-Having that ability to say that ‘I don’t offer insurance, but I do offer this allowance that you can use to help pay for your monthly insurance premium’ is extremely helpful.”
+“Since we got PeopleKeep, we have hired probably 50 percent of the people that we have, and it’s really helpful as far as just having that available.”